 - Set Google Docs as the default document editor for all CRM users—Salsa CRM gives each user the ability to configure their word processing options for themselves.
 However, CRM system administrators can use this setting to set Google Docs as the word processor of choice for all users at once.
 This setting locks the word processing option for all users.
 This setting is the only way to turn off global Google Docs usage as well.

-Configure Salsa CRM to send emails.
-Send emailed donation acknowledgments from an individual donation or send the whole Batch at once.
-Initiate an email directly from a constituent record and continue the conversation in your inbox.
+- Create and send an email directly from a constituent record and continue the conversation in your email program's inbox.

-- type the Default “From” (Email) Address you wish to use when sending Email.
+- Type the email address you wish to use when sending Email in the Default “Reply-To” Address field.

-- Type your Server Address such as smtp.gmail.com.
-Depending on the version of Windows that you are using, you may need to enter your server IP address.
+- Type your Server Address name, such as smtp.gmail.com.
+You should not need to enter your server IP address.
 To obtain the server IP address you will need to contact your System Administrator.

 - Select an Encryption option:

-- SSL - Google considers this a less secure options and some email providers no longer support it.
+- SSL - Google considers this a less secure option and most email providers no longer support it.
 Generally uses port 465 (not recommended).

 - STARTTLS - Office 365 supports only this option, while most other service providers recommend it now and are moving toward requiring it.
 Generally uses port 587.